Final Fantasy XI: Basic gameplay

 Story related gameplay in Final Fantasy XI consists of two major components: missions, through which the main storyline of the game is told, and quests, which do not advance the main storyline, but fill out the game's fantasy world.
 Completing missions allows a player to advance in rank, which grants access to new areas, several privileges, and various other storylines.
 At first, a player may only complete missions for their home nation, though they are able to change allegiances later on, allowing access to other nations' storylines.
 Quests may be undertaken for their various rewards, or to acquire "fame", which allows a character to become well-known and respected by NPCs; a higher fame rating will open up new interactions and quests with NPCs.
 At release, over one hundred quests were available to play and each expansion pack has added its own set of missions and quests.
 Players obtain in-game money known as gil by completing missions, quests and defeating Beastmen, though unlike previous Final Fantasy games, these monsters drop only small amounts.
 Gil can then be exchanged amongst players for goods through the Auction House, or be used to purchase items and rewards from NPCs.

-Unlike some MMORPGs, there is very little focus on player versus player (PvP) combat, instead the game revolves around player versus environment (PvE).
+Unlike some MMORPGs, there is very little focus on player versus player (PvP) combat; the game instead revolves around player versus environment (PvE).
 There are numerous PvE activities and events for players to partake in, including instanced activities and shared spaces activities.
 Some instanced events include Dynamis, Salvage, Assault and Nyzul Isle, which involve anywhere between 6 and 64 players.
 These battle grounds give players a series of objectives to overcome or complete and enemies to defeat, generally within a certain time frame.
 Popular shared spaces activities include hunting Notorious Monsters, fiends that rarely appear and drop precious loot.

 The only way to attack other players in PvP is to enter one on one competition activities known as "Conflict".
 The first form of competition, called Ballista, involves players competing to score points by throwing petras into a castle-like structure known as a Rook.
 The second form is known as "Brenner", and features a capture the flag type system.

 From time to time special seasonal festivals and events are held.
 They last only for a set period of time and offer a variety of fun or useful rewards.
 Many events have changed over time, adding new features and eliminating old ones.
 These events are geared towards any level, often restricting players to level 1, so that veterans and novice players alike can join in together.
 Events celebrated are often thematically based on real life equivalents, for example: Valentione's Day in place of Valentine's Day, the Egg Hunt Egg-stravaganza in place of Easter, and the Starlight Celebration in place of Christmas.